Experienced Medical Negligence Solicitors

 Below you will find answers to some of the most commonly asked Medical Negligence Compensation Claim questions.

 A Medical Negligence Claim is a type of Personal Injury Claim.
 You may also hear them sometimes referred to as Clinical Negligence Claims.

 Misdiagnosis, routine surgical error, cosmetic surgical errors and birth injuries are all examples of Medical Negligence.
-An injury or illness that has been made worse because of incorrect treatment or inferior treatment might also give rise to Medical Negligence.
+An injury or illness that has been made worse because of incorrect treatment or inferior treatment might also give the circumstances that rise to Medical Negligence.

-Birth injuries to mother or child may also give rise to Medical Negligence claims.
-If you or your child receive an injury because of a medical error, you may have a Medical Negligence Case.
-Examples of injuries suffered by mothers during birth would be Perineal tears (3rd and 4th degree tears).
+Birth injuries to a mother or child may also give rise to Medical Negligence claims.
+If you or your child receive an injury because of a doctor or medical error, you may have a Medical Negligence Case.
+Examples of injuries suffered by mothers during birth would be Perineal tears (3rd and 4th-degree tears).